-We expect that Katonah Debt Advisors will serve as a source of direct investment opportunities and cash flow.
+Katonah Debt Advisors serves as a source of direct investment opportunities and cash flow.
 In addition, certain credit analysts employed by Katonah Debt Advisors who also serve as officers of the Company serve as sources of credit analysis.
-Katonah Debt Advisor's credit team employs a highly rigorous process in selecting and reviewing investment opportunities for CDO Funds managed by Katonah Debt Advisors.
-We will have the opportunity to make investments in CDO Funds managed by Katonah Debt Advisors, which we would expect to generate regular cash dividends or interest income.
-Katonah Debt Advisors also generates revenue through the fees it receives for managing CDO Funds, and may distribute its income, after paying the expenses associated with its operations, including compensation of its employees, to us.
-Further we may co-invest with CDO Funds managed by Katonah Debt Advisors when we believe it will be advantageous for us to do so.
+Katonah Debt Advisor's credit team employs a highly rigorous process in selecting and reviewing investment opportunities for CLO Funds managed by Katonah Debt Advisors.
+We have the opportunity to make investments in CLO Funds managed by Katonah Debt Advisors, which we expect to generate regular cash dividends or interest income.
+Katonah Debt Advisors also generates revenue through the fees it receives for managing CLO Funds, and may distribute its income, after paying the expenses associated with its operations, including compensation of its employees and taxes, if any, to us.
+Further we co-invest with CLO Funds managed by Katonah Debt Advisors when we believe it will be advantageous for us to do so.
+As of September 30, 2007, we had invested at cost \$21 million in CLO Funds managed by Katonah Debt Advisors.